Yellow Flowers for Central Texas

 Soft Caress Mahonia

-this shade plant is a textured beauty that sports yellow flowers followed by dark blue berries.
+A texturally interesting shade plant that sports yellow flowers followed by dark blue berries.
 The feathery foliage plays beautifully in filtered light and the low maintenance shrub is low water once established.
 Deer resistant, 2.5 x 2.5ish.

 Lady Banks Rose

 A mammoth climber to 30’ this yellow or white flowering rose if a favorite among rose enthusiasts for good reason.
 Evergreen and a spring bloomer, low water once established.

 This native beauty is a super hardy, low mounding plant for the xeriscape garden.
 Deer resistant and covered in blooms all spring and summer.